RefactoringGuru/design-patterns-csharp/README.md

 ## Status & Roadmap

 This repository is in the very initial state at the monent.
+Missing examples:

 - [ ] Factory-method: RealWorld
 - [ ] Abstract-factory: RealWorld